Backdate/TP-Tools/set_invisib/readme.md

 This is a powerfull program.

-Keep in mind that the attribut 'invisible' will be permanetly changed at TP programs!
+Keep in mind that the attribut **'invisible'** will be permanetly changed at TP programs!

 This might refuse programmers and or users!

-Make a 'backup list' of your progs with this tool first!
+Make a 'backup list' of your progs with this tool first! (please check the animation)

 ---
 ---